 - It is durable.
 There are some types of bamboo that can be extremely strong and durable.

 - Its style is trendy.
-Bamboo will elevate the elegance of a space, it is aesthetically warm giving the place a distinct and different look.
+Bamboo will elevate the elegance of the space, it is aesthetically warm giving the place a distinct and different look.

 - You can have your bamboo flooring refinished in case it is discoloured, scratched or marred.
 Sansing it and applying a new finish will give it a new look.
 Also, The price is affordable, it is not going to break the bank to have this type of floor installed.